 The point is not that small groups are inherently more valuable or more biblical.
 Each has their place in the Church and presents their own unique value.
 And this is why a small group ministry is essential for our ability as a Church to effectively live out the biblical expression of the church as a family.
 Having this ministry built into our structure provides a stable and consistent opportunity for us to collectively practice the “one another’s” and thereby fulfill our Vision to be Jesus’ family.

-Thanks so much to best maid service in Bellingham for sponsoring this blog.
+Thanks so much to best fencing company in Rancho Cordova for sponsoring this blog.